 The complex carbohydrates and prolamine levels in oatmeal produce tryptophan - an amino acid that boosts serotonin levels in your body.
-Eating oatmeal before bed will decrease anxiety and stress, improving your sleep quality by keeping you relaxed in bed, ensuring a better sleep at night.
+Eating oatmeal before bed will decrease anxiety and stress, improve your sleep quality by keeping you relaxed in bed, and ensure better sleep at night.

-Eating oatmeal before bed at night will help regulate blood sugar levels due to its slow-digesting protein, enabling you to enjoy a balanced, fulfilling diet.
-This, alongside oatmeal's high magnesium and fiber content, will help prepare your body for sleep, especially when you save it to eat before bed.
+Eating oatmeal before bed at night will help regulate blood sugar levels due to its slow digesting protein, enabling you to enjoy a balanced, fulfilling diet.
+This, alongside oatmeal's high magnesium, healthy fats, and fiber content, will help prepare your body for sleep, especially when you save it to eat before bed.

-For oatmeals that can improve sleep quality at night, check out Proper Good oatmeals!
+For more oatmeals that can improve sleep quality at night, check out Proper Good oatmeals!
 Delicious clean ingredient oatmeals that are ready in 60 seconds.
-Try Proper Good Perfectly Plain Oatmeal for a zero sugar option before bed, and add your own tasty toppings.
-Or, make your oatmeal even easier with tasty stir-in options, including Apple, Cinnamon & Walnut and Blueberry & Coconut!
+Try Proper Good Perfectly Plain Oatmeal for a zero-sugar option before bed, and add your own tasty toppings.
+Or, make your oatmeal even easier with tasty stir-in options, including Apple, Cinnamon & Walnut, and Blueberry & Coconut!
 Explore all the options HERE!